-Proposals will be provided to each panel and TAC reviewer as PDF files.
+Proposals will be provided to each reviewer as PDF files.
 It is the responsibility of the proposer to ensure that their PDF file is legible when opened with Acrobat Reader.
 Proposals with flagrant violations of the page limits, font size, etc. will be deemed not responsive to the Call for Proposals and rejected without review.